seap-udea/GravRay/README.md

 The method was originally intended for studying the spatial distribution of meteoroid and asteroid impacts on the Earth.
-However it can be adapted to other general purposes (impacts on other Solar System bodies - the Moon, Mars, Jupiter, Saturn's Rings, etc., minor bodies entrance to earth sphere of influence).
+However it can be adapted to other general purposes (impacts on other Solar System bodies - the Moon, Mars, Jupiter, Saturn's Rings, entrance of small bodies to Earth' sphere of influence).

 If you use or modify this package please cite: